My Approach to Helping

 I like to work with my client's experience "in the moment" (uh oh, woo woo alert!).
 What I mean is that I'll ask clients to slow down and pay attention to what's happening with their emotions and in their bodies as they're talking about something important.
 I believe that paying attention to that experience in the moment can lead us to profound insights and deep change.

-During a decade as a college counseling center director and another decade in private practice, I've worked with a huge variety of concerns.
+During a decade as a college counseling center director and another couple decades in private practice, I've worked with a huge variety of concerns.
 I don't have a strong preference for this issue or that; I just like to work with people who want to collaborate in a full partnership, who are willing to explore their immediate experience, and who long for meaningful change.

 Thanks for taking a minute to read this, and considering doing some individual or couples therapy with me.
 For more information, please go to my website.
 Thanks, Lee